ruslanmv/ruslanmv.github.io/_posts/2022-04-20-Neural-Network-Creation-from-Scratch.md

 # Introduction

-Firs you have to install Tensorflow
+First you have to install Tensorflow

 1. Download and install [Anaconda](https://www.anaconda.com/download/)